 Disclosure: I received a PDF review copy of this book from Callisto Media in exchange for my honest review.
 All opinions and comments are my own.
-This post contains affiliate links.
+This post contains Amazon affiliate links.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Chapters are divided as follows: Part 1 (Ingredients & Equipment, The Dough, The Skills) and Part 2: (Hand-Shaped Pasta, Ribbon-Cut Pasta, Stuffed Pasta, Gnocchi and Gnudi, Sauces).